There are no products listed under this category.

 Camp Staff Information

-All chef instructors, kitchen assistants and support staff have to pass PA State criminal and child safety background clearances before they are assigned to Walnut Hill College summer camp.
+All chef instructors, kitchen assistants and support staff have to pass PA State criminal and child abuse background clearances before they are assigned to Walnut Hill College summer camp.

 Behavior Management & Expectations